Cell-Free MIMO with Rotatable Antennas: When Macro-Diversity Meets Antenna Directivity: Proposed AO-Based Solution

 \subsection{Overall Algorithm, Convergence, and Complexity}

+Before running the AO iterations, we initialize the RA orientations using a best-of-$N_{\rm cand}$ strategy.
+Specifically, $N_{\rm cand}$ feasible orientation profiles are randomly generated within the spherical-cap constraint, and the one yielding the largest minimum user rate after SOCP-based beamforming is selected as $\{\tilde{\bm f}_{b,m}^{[0]}\}$.
 To sum up, Algorithm~\ref{AO-Alg} summarizes the proposed AO-based design for jointly optimizing the RA orientations and the downlink beamformers.
 At each outer iteration, we first update the RA orientations with the beamformers fixed by invoking Algorithm~\ref{alg:orientation_joint}, and then normalize the resulting orientation vectors to satisfy the unit-norm constraints.
 With these updated orientations fixed, we subsequently update the beamformers by solving the SOCP \eqref{SOCPBEAM}.

 \begin{proposition}[Monotone convergence of Algorithm~\ref{AO-Alg}] The minimum user rate $R_{\min}^{[t]}$ is monotonically non-decreasing with the iteration index $t$ of Algorithm~\ref{AO-Alg}, and hence is guaranteed to converge. \end{proposition}